xcore/sc_usb_device/module_usb_device/doc_design_guide/overview.rst

 Core Speed
 ++++++++++

-Due to I/O requirements, the library requires a guaranteed MIPS rate to ensure correct operation.
+Due to I/O timing requirements, the library requires a guaranteed MIPS rate to ensure correct operation.
 This means that core count restrictions must be observed.
 The XUD core must run at at least 80 MIPS.